Edvo1901/mb-chicken/README.md

 # Bugs/Optimise report
 If you find any bugs or have any suggestion, feel free to open an "Issues" on Github or simply join my Discord for support

+# Other script
+Check out my other script at: https://guess-project.tebex.io/